-The obvious Fyre takeaway is to not promise what you can’t deliver.
-More than that, however, upfront customer communications should be part of every business’ marketing plan.
+The obvious takeaway: Don’t promise what you can’t deliver.
+Upfront customer communications should be part of every business’ marketing and communication plan.
 By quickly and thoughtfully answering questions online, you can turn a lead into a customer or turn a customer into one of your biggest promoters.

 With good marketing comes great responsibility

 Throughout both documentaries, it is clear that McFarland was a master manipulator.
 The employees, the vendors, the investors and the brand ambassadors were sucked into his unwavering confidence and refusal “to be negative.”